lumina-networks/mininet-topology/README.md

 ### Flow Manager tester

-Flow Manager tester test if the flows and services runs properly on the given topology.
+Flow Manager tester checks if flows, groups and services runs properly on the given topology.
 It makes following tasks:

+* cleanup any previous Mininet network using Mininet `cleanup` method
-* starts given Mininet topology
+* starts a Mininet network based on give YAML topology
 * configure an eline/path sr services for each given pair of hosts
-* checks SDN controller discover all nodes and links properly
+* checks if SDN controller has discovered all nodes and links properly
-* checks if flows are generated properly
-* check if the pings works between each pair of hosts for given services
+* checks if pings works between each pair of hosts for given services
+* checks if flows are generated properly.
+Checking if all flows in OVS switches, Openflow model (configuration and operational) and Flow Manager models are in sync.
+For OVS switches pulls the information using `dump-flows` and `dump-groups` command.
+For the rest it uses BSC REST API.
+* stops Mininet and executes Mininet `cleanup` method
-* checks if SR calculcated flows and groups are consistent
+* check if all nodes and links are removed
-* stops Mininet and check if all flows are removed
+* check if all flows are removed properly from Openflow and FlowManager model.
 * repeats previous steps as a loop

 Execute either `sudo mnfm [topology-file-name]`